pullmonkey/bloctalk/README.md

 ```

 ### Installing and Configuring MetaMask
-The easiest way to interact with our dapp in a browser is through MetaMask, an extension for Chrome.
+The easiest way to interact with our dapp in a browser is through MetaMask, an extension for Chrome and Firefox.

 Install MetaMask in your browser.